 You read that right, completely free returns, even if you’ve slept on the bed for 99 nights.
 That’s a pretty great policy, although I should also point out that most other mattresses that we’ve reviewed also have the same policy.

 If everything works out and you decide to keep the mattress (which most people do, otherwise these companies couldn’t afford to offer the trial period and free returns) they both come with a 10-year warranty.
 Again, this is standard for the online mattress shopping industry.
 Leesa and Tuft & Needle, along with plenty of other brands, also have the same warranty policy.

 There are a few big areas where you just can’t give one bed the edge over the other—after all, they use similar materials and are both bed-in-a-box mattresses.

-Without getting into the weeds here, Helix has an MSRP of about $1,000 for their queen size bed, and Casper retails around $1,100.
+Without getting into the weeds here, both mattresses retail for around $1,000 for a queen size.
 That’s pretty standard from what we’ve seen, at least with the mattresses that we’ve compared and reviewed.

 Both are responsive beds and have zero of that stuck-in-the-mud feeling that you typically see with memory foam mattresses.
 You can effortlessly switch between sleeping positions on the beds, which is great.

 The plot thickens.
 Helix and Casper are both suitable for back, stomach, side, and combination sleepers.
 Both offer ample pressure relief and support.
 Regardless of your preferred sleeping position, you should be just fine with either mattress.

 We can’t really pick a clear winner here either.
 In fact, both of them aren’t fantastic for edge support.
 But this is something that we see with a lot of softer mattresses; they just compress a little too much along the edges so that you get a little of that roll-off sensation.
 There’s an easy solution for this, however, and that is to upgrade sizes.